thoughtbot/ios-on-rails/book/iOS/finishing_touches.md

 2) Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.

 3) Add a user object and set it on each Event object.
-Then you can let the user PATCH and event if they are the owner.
+Then you can let the user PATCH an event if they are the owner.

-4) Implement a POST to attendences method to let a user indicate they're going to attend an event.
+4) Implement a POST to attendences method to let a user indicate they plan to attend an event.

 5) Add custom map pin images and pick a tint color for your app.